 The court may keep certain information in a case record private, limiting public access.
 Maryland courts allow expungement of records if they meet the required conditions.
 Those convicted of crimes from a specified list can request shielding of criminal records from the court.

-Where Can I See if Myself or Someone Else Has Filed Bankruptcy?
+Where Can I See if Someone Has Filed for Bankruptcy?

 A debtor files for bankruptcy for various reasons, some of the most common include:

-To put the divorce statistics into perspective, the following image is based on data from the U.S. Census Bureau shows the percentage of people divorced in Maryland counties.
+To put the divorce statistics into perspective, the following image is based on data from the U.S. Census Bureau showing the percentage of people divorced in Maryland counties:

 This search tool requires an account to locate bankruptcy court cases and charges a fee for the records.
 The online search tool also requires a compatible device and a stable internet connection.